 10 Ways Latinos use & abuse Vicks VapoRub

-I have to say I was pretty weirded out when I heard about Danielle from TLC's My Strange Addiction and her obsession with Vicks VapoRub.
-The 33-year-old woman has developed a 20 year addiction to the topical ointment and especially loves to place it on the back of her tongue.
+I have to say I was pretty weirded out when I heard about a woman named Danielle who appeared on TLC's My Strange Addiction and her obsession with Vicks VapoRub.
+The woman has developed a 20-year addiction to the topical ointment and especially loves to place it on the back of her tongue.
 She claims she loves the way it melts in the back of her throat.
 Gross!
 But as bizarre as her habit may be, I couldn't help but think about my experience with the cough suppressant.
-Like most Latinos, I grew up seeing my mamá using "Vaporú" (vapor rub) on practically EVERYTHING!
+Like most Latinos, I grew up seeing my mamá using "Vaporú" (VaporRub) on practically EVERYTHING!

-I remember always referring to it as the "blue miracle gel" because whenever I'd use it, my symptoms would instantly go away.
+I remember always referring to it as the miracle gel because whenever I'd use it, my symptoms would instantly go away.
 And I have to admit my love for VapoRub has very much carried into my adulthood.
-It's not just limited to rubbing on your chest to cure a nasty cough, but can be used for much MUCH more.
+It's not just limited to rubbing on my chest to cure a nasty cough.
+It can be used for much more.
 Check out a few other surprising ways Latinos have can used this cult favorite!

 2. If you have a headache: Believe it or not, the camphor-filled gel can do wonders on a bad headache.
 Just apply a small amount to your forehead and on your temples.
 The strong mentholated scent helps relieve tension and pain.
 In minutes you'll feel like a whole new woman!

 3. To cure zits: Most Latinos I know use VapoRub as the ultimate acne spot-on treatment.
 Just take a cotton swab and apply to the affected areas.
 In the morning they'll be instantly gone.
 It seriously has worked for me every time.

 4. After a work out: Use it on your joints and muscles after an intense work out.
 It not only successfully relieves sore, overworked muscles but it also helps increase circulation.
 Who would have thought?